Excel Venture Management

 Venture Round in 2008

 Virscio is a biotechnology company based in Hamden, Connecticut, focused on developing therapeutics for central nervous system disorders, including neurodegeneration, memory loss, and obesity.
-The company employs a predictive toxicogenomics platform called PrimaTox, which aids in the selection and pre-clinical validation of pharmaceutical candidates.
-In addition, Virscio provides a variety of preclinical research models and services, designed to accelerate the evaluation of therapeutic candidates.
-By conducting comprehensive preclinical studies and translational research programs across multiple therapeutic areas, Virscio aims to help pharmaceutical, biotechnology, and academic partners minimize the risk of clinical failure.
+The company employs its proprietary PrimaTox platform, a predictive toxicogenomics tool, to enhance the selection and preclinical validation of pharmaceutical candidates.
+Virscio specializes in translational research and development, offering a variety of preclinical studies and research programs across multiple therapeutic areas.
+This approach enables collaborations with pharmaceutical, biotechnology, and academic organizations to minimize the risk of clinical failures in drug development.

-Emageon specializes in enterprise-level information technology solutions for the management and analysis of digital medical images within healthcare organizations.
-The company develops software that enables physicians and healthcare professionals to efficiently manage, access, and visualize a wide range of medical content.
-Its offerings include advanced visualization tools, clinical content management systems, and streamlined clinical workflows, all designed to enhance the delivery of healthcare services.
-Emageon's focus is on optimizing the handling of multi-specialty medical information, thereby improving patient care and operational efficiency for healthcare providers.
+Emageon is a provider of enterprise-level information technology solutions focused on the clinical analysis and management of digital medical images within healthcare organizations.
+The company specializes in developing software products that enable physicians and healthcare professionals to efficiently manage, access, and visualize multi-specialty medical content.
+Emageon's offerings include advanced visualization tools, clinical content management systems, and workflow solutions designed to enhance the efficiency and effectiveness of medical imaging processes in various healthcare settings.

 CareMedic Systems